In this post we’re going to tackle one of my favourite Questions: Why do you want to work here?

 Why do you want to work here?
 This question gets asked every day and it is one of the most out-dated questions.

 I’m going to tell you a little story, I was working in a company where I was getting a promotion (or I was potentially going to get a promotion) if I interviewed well for this position, the hiring manager was a lady I’d worked with for a couple of years asked me why out of all the other candidates should we choose you?
+If you’d prefer to watch the video click below to watch or just keep reading.

 At this point I thought, well… you know you’ve worked with me for two years, and you’ve interviewed all these other people, I haven’t met them.
 I can’t tell you why you should choose me.
 At this point you should know if you should choose me or not.
-That’s when I had the epiphany that question is asked for one reason and it is for you to grovel. *laughs* and if you don’t want to grovel, then you don’t need to answer it because you don’t know.
+That’s when I had the epiphany that question is asked for one reason and it is for you to grovel.
+If you don’t want to grovel, then you don’t need to answer it because you don’t know.

 There’s no way, you could know the answer to that question.
 Another way of saying it is like, if you went on a first date and you were asked: Why do you want to marry me?
 Does that make any sense?
 Why is it ok to ask it in a job interview?